 You’ve successfully installed the Forms addon.
 No further configuration is required.

-How to View Your Form Conversions in Google Analytics
+How to View Your Form Submissions in Your Events Report

 It may take some time (sometimes 24-48 hours) for Google Analytics to start gathering data on your form views and conversions.